 We also run projects which benefit people in care homes and hospital, as well as working to improve the local environment.

 And we organise a programme of one off volunteering opportunities through the year.
-Volunteers have sorted food donations for people in crisis, decorated YMCA accommodation for young adults, provided fun activities for local children at community and school events, planted 1600 spring flowering bulbs in Canley, sowed wildflower meadows, walked dogs waiting to be rehomed and cleaned up a canal!
+Volunteers have sorted food donations for people in crisis, decorated YMCA accommodation for young adults, provided fun activities for local children at community and school events, planted 1600 spring flowering bulbs in Canley, sowed wildflower meadows and cleaned up a canal!

-We have over 2,500 members and many of our projects are led by the students.
+We have around 1,000 active volunteers each year and many of our projects are led by the students.

-In 2016/17, Warwick Volunteers worked in 50 schools in Coventry, Kenilworth, Leamington Spa and Warwick - 35 primary, 12 secondary and 3 SEN schools.
-Students work in schools for ten weeks during the Spring Term supporting the classroom teacher in specific areas such as reading, number skills or languages often working with small groups or with pupils one to one.
-We also piloted a Chess in Schools project for the first time.
+In 2019/20 Warwick Volunteers worked in 43 schools in Coventry, Kenilworth, Leamington Spa and Warwick - including primary, secondary and SEN schools.
+Students volunteer in schools for ten weeks during the Spring Term supporting the classroom teacher in specific areas such as reading, number skills or languages often working with small groups or with pupils one to one.

 We continue to have great feedback from local schools: